C# Open Excel Worksheets with IronXL

 $vbLabelText $csharpLabel

-Now, we just need to get data from the opened Excel WorkSheet.
+Now, get data from the opened Excel WorkSheet.

 1. Get a specific cell value of Excel WorkSheet.